Pie KiwiSaver Scheme Review

 |

-Distributions your fund receives are reinvested, meaning more cash is invested on your behalfAll three of the Pie KiwiSaver Scheme funds invest in shares, and many will pay dividends.
+Distributions your fund receives are reinvested, meaning more cash is invested on your behalfAll four of the Pie KiwiSaver Scheme funds invest in shares, and many will pay dividends.
 These cash payments represent the profits from companies returning it to the shareholders, i.e. you.
 When a company declares a dividend, your fund will receive money and it is re-invested into more shares, growing the value of your fund.
 Despite being a cash payment, and as is the case with all KiwiSaver funds, there is no option to take this money as cash until you turn 65.

 |